marigold-dev/training-nft-1/README.md

 Explanations:

-- the first line `#import "@ligo/fa/lib/fa2/nft/NFT.jsligo" "NFT"` imports the ligo FA library that we are going to extend.
+- the first line `#import "@ligo/fa/lib/fa2/nft/NFT.jsligo" "NFT"` imports the Ligo FA library that we are going to extend.
 We will add new entrypoints the the base code.
-- `storage` definition is an extension of the imported library storage, we point to the original types keeping same naming
+- `storage` definition is an extension of the imported library storage, we point to the original types keeping the same naming
   - `NFT.Ledger.t` : keep/trace ownership of tokens
   - `NFT.Metadata.t` : tzip-16 compliance
   - `NFT.TokenMetadata.t` : tzip-12 compliance
   - `NFT.Operators.t` : permissions part of FA2 standard
-  - `NFT.Storage.token_ids` : cache for keys of token_id bigmap
+  - `set<NFT.token_id>` : cache for keys of token_id bigmap
 - `storage` has more fields to support a set of `administrators`

 Let's write `transfer,balance_of,update_operators` entrypoints.
 We will do a passthrough call to the underlying library.